Maq1995-Jan/Python-Code/README.md

-# Python code for the said mentioned problems.
+# Python code for some day to day problems.